Maximal Entanglement and Teleportation using an Arthurs-Kelly type Interaction for Qubits: Joint measurement uncertainty relation

-{\bf Joint Measurement Uncertainty Relation in an Arthurs Kelly Type Measurement of Spin Components}.
-In the usual Arthurs-Kelly model for simultaneous approximate measurement of cojugate variables $q,p$ of a system particle P , an interaction proportional to $q P_1+p P_2$ with mutually commuting apparatus variables $P_1$, $P_2$ is assumed.
-There is extensive literature on its experimental implementaion in quantum optics where $q,p$ denote cojugate quadratures of photons \cite{ak1},\cite{BHL}.
+In the usual AK model for simultaneous approximate measurement of conjugate variables $q,p$ of a system particle P, an interaction proportional to $q P_1+p P_2$ with mutually commuting apparatus variables $P_1$, $P_2$ is assumed.
+There is extensive literature on its experimental implementation in quantum optics where $q,p$ denote conjugate quadratures of photons \cite{Arthurs1965,Braunstein1991,Stenholm1992,Roy2015,Busch2007}.
 Consider now possible generalizations to spin measurements.
-In the quantum model of Levine et al \cite{Levine} the three non-commuting spin components of a spin half particle P are coupled with three meter qubits ($A_1$,$A_2$ and $A_3$) via an Arthurs-Kelly type interaction,
+In the quantum model of Levine et al \cite{Levine1989} the three non-commuting spin components of a spin half particle P are coupled with three meter qubits ($A_1$, $A_2$ and $A_3$) via an AK type interaction,